jeremyfelt/Automatic-Featured-Image-Posts/readme.txt

 1. An overview of the Automatic Featured Image Posts settings screen.

 == Changelog ==
+= 0.2 =

+* Images uploaded through the 'edit post' screen are now assigned the categories of that post.
+Requested by jackthalad.
+Will be a configurable option in next release.

 = 0.1 =

 * In which a plugin begins its life.